nubiivagant/Data-Science-in-R-and-Python/README.md

 - Comparison of multiple machine-learning models in Python
 - Practical worked-examples ideal for learners who are transitioning between R and Python in data science

-## 🎯 Who Is This For?
-- Learners starting out in **data science** who want to see practical work in both **R** and **Python**.
-- Students or professionals familiar with one language (say R) and looking to explore data-science workflows in the other.
-- Anyone who prefers code-first, notebook-style learning with documented, runnable examples.

 ## 🚀 Getting Started
 1. **Clone** this repository:
    ```bash